ozgurchn/react-native-openxc/README.md

           }
         }
         ```
- Now you can use it like;
+ Now you can use it like:

     ```javascript
     import OpenXC from 'react-native-openxc'